 In production, a well designed HRC can significantly optimise the process flow.
 You can, of course, also think about other possible uses, and perhaps even consider using our coffee-making colleague in the office.

 Do you want to see the innovative potential of the robot colleague for yourself, and know how to prepare for the future standards of Industry 4.0?
 And are you looking for new forms and possibilities for your production processes?
 Or do you want to make use of intelligent workplace concepts to improve the quality of your product and ease your employees' daily workload?
-Daniel Roth, our project leader for robot technology development, will be happy to help you to sum up your requirements, to find the best human-robot team for your applications.
+Thomas Franke, our project manager in simulation engineer robotics, will be happy to help you to sum up your requirements, to find the best human-robot team for your applications.